 What’s worse for your teeth than crunching on a lollipop?
-Following it up with some good old fashioned chewing gum.
+Following it up with some good old-fashioned chewing gum.
 Some experts say that chewing sugar-free gum has the potential to keep your teeth healthier.
 Sugar-free gum can also alleviate the pain and discomfort caused by braces.
-However, other orthodontists believe that chewing gum with braces can actually bend the wire and lengthen the time you’ll need to wear your braces.
+However, other orthodontists believe chewing gum with braces can bend the wire and lengthen the time you’ll need to wear your braces.
 All orthodontists agree that bubblegum should definitely be avoided if you have braces.
-The gum itself can get stuck on your brackets and the sugar can sneak its way into the gaps between your teeth and wires, leaving your mouth vulnerable to cavities and gum disease.
+The gum can get stuck on your brackets, and the sugar can sneak into the gaps between your teeth and wires, leaving your mouth vulnerable to cavities and gum disease.

 Caramel Popcorn Will Destroy Your Braces

-Popcorn is easier to chew than the majority of the candy on this list; however, it is also one of the worst treats for someone who has braces.
+Popcorn is easier to chew than most of the candy on this list; however, it is also one of the worst treats for someone with braces.
 Popcorn kernels can get stuck between your teeth and the wires of your braces, leading to severe tooth decay and possibly damaged wires and brackets.
 If you thought getting kernels out from between your teeth without braces was tough, imagine how hard it would be with brackets and wires blocking those hard-to-floss areas.

 Get the Orthodontics Treatment in Johns Creek, GA.

 If you are experiencing discomfort around your braces due to consuming Halloween candy, we highly recommend seeking relief from our trusted orthodontist in Johns Creek.
 Don’t let the pain persist; let us help you find comfort and get back to enjoying your holiday season.
 Please don’t hesitate to contact us for any inquiries about orthodontic and braces care.
 Our team is always here to help you.